-Upon arrival at camp, one unit leader should report to the Camp Administration Center to check-in.
+Starting at 1 pm, one unit leader should report to the Camp Administration Center to checkin.
 Please bring with you all necessary paperwork and forms.
 Scouts with medications or other health needs should report to the Health Lodge.
 While the unit leader is checking-in, other Scouts and leaders may proceed to their campsite and prepare for orientations.